-The purpose of the Major Service Change and Fare/Service Equity Policy is to define thresholds for determining major service changes and for determining whether potential fare and major service changes will have a disparate impact based on race, color, or national origin, or whether potential fare and major service changes will have a disproportionate burden on low-income populations.
+The VRE Operations Board is asked to provisionally adopt the proposed VRE Title VI Major Service Change and Fare/Service Equity Policy and authorize the CEO to seek public comment.
+The purpose of this policy is to determine whether potential fare and major service changes will have a disparate impact based on race, color, or national origin; or disproportionate burden on low-income populations.